mjordan/introduction_to_relational_databases/README.md

 In this exercise, we will create a database that contains a single table describing shapes, populate the table with some data, and modify some of the data.
 Your instructor will provide the URL of the tool you will use, plus login credentials for the tool.

-The ER diagram for the table is:
+The ER diagram for the table (including the data types for each column) is:

 ![SQL exercise table structure](assets/SQL_exercise_table.jpg)